 Orijen

-Orijen itself doesn’t have a return policy for cat food, as you can’t buy directly from their website.
-That means you’ll need to check out the return and refund policy of the store where you purchased your cat food.
+Orijen doesn’t have a return policy for cat food since you can’t buy it directly from their website.
+You’ll need to check out the return and refund policy of the store where you purchased your cat food.
 Whether that’s Chewy, Walmart, Petco, or elsewhere, ensure you know whether products can be returned and how to return them before buying.

 Customer Service

-You should always be able to get in touch with a company’s customer service when needed, and that customer service should be helpful.
-Below is a look at how Open Farm and Orijen’s customer service was rated by consumers and how to reach out to them.
+You should always be able to contact a company’s customer service when needed.
+Below is a look at how consumers rated Open Farm and Orijen’s customer service and how to reach out to them.

 Open Farm